o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ## How do I use the Asset Bundler?

-Generating a platform\-specific asset bundle using the Asset Bundler follows these steps:
+Generating a platform-specific asset bundle using the Asset Bundler follows these steps:

 1. **Define your seeds**.
-A *seed* is generally a top\-level asset, such as a `.pak` file that contains an entire game or game level.
+A *seed* is generally a top-level asset, such as a `.pak` file that contains an entire game or game level.
 You must have one or more seeds defined in a seed list.
 A seed list is a file with the suffix `.seed`.

 1. **Generate your asset lists**.
 The Asset Bundler evaluates each seed defined in your seed list.
 It then recursively evaluates each dependent asset for inclusion in a complete asset list.
 Generated asset lists have the suffix `.assetlist`.